Medical laboratory scientist: Further education

-In the United Kingdom The Modernising Scientific Careers (MSC) programme sets out for the first time a comprehensive training and career framework for the whole healthcare science workforce inclusive of the more than 50 different scientific professional specialisms.
-In its conception it aimed to provide a coherent framework that was accessible, affordable and designed specifically to both capture scientific and technological advances and to provide improved outcomes for patients, the service and professionals.
-A key aspect of the framework from the start was the formalisation of training to develop talented clinical scientists to undertake quality assured Higher Specialist Scientist Training (HSST) programmes to prepare them for roles as Consultant Clinical Scientists.
-It is envisaged that Consultant Clinical Scientists will work synergistically and in partnership with their medical colleagues and within multiprofessional clinical teams to support clinical scientific practice aimed at quality improvement, innovation and world-class outcomes for patients.
-This scientific expertise and leadership will provide important benefits and added value to patients and to the service as it moves forward through the 21st century.
-This will bring to fruition the vision of science and realise the potential of scientific and technological advances for both translational and personalised medicine.
+In the United Kingdom the Modernising Scientific Careers (MSC) programme sets out a training and career framework for the healthcare science workforce.
+One aspect of the framework was the formalisation of training to develop talented clinical scientists to undertake Higher Specialist Scientist Training (HSST) programmes to prepare them for roles as consultant clinical scientists.

 Training through the Higher Specialist Scientist Training pathway is discipline specific.
-For life science disciplines (Immunology, Microbiology, Virology, Haematology, Biochemistry) the training curriculum and formal examinations are administered by the Royal College of Pathologists.
-The life science training pathway for Clinical Scientists follows a similar pathway to that undertaken by medically qualified specialist registrars in pathology.
-Clinical Scientists are therefore the only discipline of non-medical healthcare professionals examined by a Medical Royal College.
-Clinical Scientists who attain both part 1 examination certification and part 2 certification are awarded Fellowship of the Royal College of Pathologists (FRCPath) and are deemed to have the knowledge and expertise expected of a consultant level scientist.
-Consultant Clinical Scientist posts generally require candidates to have completed FRCPath qualification to be eligible.
+For life science disciplines (immunology, microbiology, virology, haematology, biochemistry) the training curriculum and formal examinations are administered by the Royal College of Pathologists.
+The life science training pathway for clinical scientists follows a similar pathway to that undertaken by medically qualified specialist registrars in pathology.
+Clinical scientists are therefore the only discipline of non-medical healthcare professionals examined by a Medical Royal College.
+Clinical scientists who attain both part 1 examination certification and part 2 certification are awarded Fellowship of the Royal College of Pathologists (FRCPath) and are deemed to have the knowledge and expertise expected of a consultant level scientist.
+Consultant clinical scientist posts generally require candidates to have completed FRCPath qualification to be eligible.